forthrightla/joshwrightlac/index.md

     avatar: images/john_doe.jpg
     content: I always get excited when I get to work with Josh on a project.
 He brings innovative thinking and a unique ability to solve complex interaction and user experience problems.
-Josh is a pleasure to collaborate with.
+He goes the extra mile to research and master new technologies, stay up-to-date on new platforms, and embraces the ever-changing landscape of tools and methodologies.
+Josh fits easily into any environment and is a blast to be around.
   - author: JC Casas
     avatar: images/jane_roe.jpg
     content: 'Josh has helped streamline our creative and product workflow, making